 - Children can walk or cycle to school, for better health, wellbeing and independence.

-- We can lead a healthier, more active lifestyle, saving money for the NHS.
+- We can lead healthier, more active lifestyles, saving money for the NHS.

 Low traffic streets reverse the pecking order: kids can play, people of any age can walk or cycle, neighbours can socialise – and cars are ‘guests’.